void-linux/void-infrastructure/ansible/secret/README.md

     installation images (images@voidlinux.eu).
   * `void_image_key_secret.asc`: PGP private key associated with legacy installation images (images@voidlinux.eu).
-  * `live_mirror_rsync_passwd`: Single line of ASCII text that will be used as the legacy rsync password where legacy passwords are still in use.
-  * `live_mirror_syncusers.yml`: Data file containing addtional rsync users and passwords where rsync credentials are in use.
-Format is as follows:

-    ```yaml
-    ---
-    live_mirror_syncpasswds:
-      vmirror: 'password-with-special-chars'
-    ```

   * `popcorn_key`: Single line of ASCII text that will be used as the statrepo reset code.
   * `netauth_tls_certificate.pem`: TLS Certificate for NetAuth to